 - Dry Weather Flow (DWF) Analysis.
 Using the flow and rainfall monitoring data, this analysis is used to develop representative weekday and weekend DWF hydrographs at each metered station, including a determination of individual base wastewater flow and groundwater infiltration (GWI);

-- Wet Weather Flow Analysis<.
-Used to determine the RDII hydrograph for a storm event by subtracting the DWF hydrograph and GWI adjustment flow from the total monitored hydrograph (the GWI rates prior to a rainfall event usually need adjustment to account for seasonal variations);
+- Wet Weather Flow Analysis.
+Used to determine the RDII hydrograph for a storm event by subtracting the DWF hydrograph and GWI adjustment flow from the total monitored hydrograph (the GWI rates prior to a rainfall usually need adjustment to account for seasonal variations);

-- Unit Hydrograph Curve Fitting Analysis<.
-Used to determine Ri, Ti, Ki values by adjusting the Ri, Ti, Ki parameters for each event analyzed so that, when these values are applied to the monitored precipitation data, the simulated RDII reasonably matches the monitored flow; and
+- Unit Hydrograph Curve Fitting Analysis.
+Used to determine Ri, Ti, and Ki values by adjusting the Ri, Ti, Ki parameters for each event analyzed so that, when these values are applied to the monitored precipitation data, the simulated RDII reasonably matches the monitored flow; and

 - Statistical Analysis of RDII Parameters.
 This analysis is done to extrapolate Ri, Ti, Ki unit hydrograph parameters from measured conditions to non-measured or design storm conditions.

 - RDII Hydrograph Generation Tool - Generates the RDII hydrograph of a sewershed for the selected rainfall events using its physical characteristics (e.g., sewer areas and land uses) and the Ri, Ti, Ki values determined.
 This tool can export RDII hydrographs to other hydraulic routing engines in addition to SWMM5.

 - SWMM Interfacing Tool - Assists users in organizing and incorporating the hydrographs generated by the RDII hydrograph generation tool into the SWMM 5 input files.